Denver Regional Mobility and Access Council

 RTD's Special Discount Card (SDC) provides proof of eligibility for discount fares.
 To be eligible for a SDC, the person must provide proof of disability dated within the last three months.
 Personal attendants, aides and trainers accompanying passengers who have a disability are permitted to ride for free.
 Certain original items will be accepted as proof of disability: Bring proof of disability, $2.00, and photo identification to particular RTD locations.

 Learn to safely & independently use public transit.
 Via is your link to independent travel.
 With patience and practice, you can safely, confidently, and independently use accessible public transportation to expand your travel options.
-Enhance your ability to live, work, play, shop, vote, pursue an education, raise your family or volunteer in your community.
-Via will be with you every step along the way.
+Via will ehance your ability to work, play, shop, vote, pursue an education, raise your family or volunteer in your community.

 Para información en Español